ethelbertdickson/openskyreactJS/README.md

 OpenskyReactJS is a ReactJS project that fetches flights data from opensky api and render it in a web page.
 The project covers:
 1. user authentication
+2. Login Form Validation
-2. custom hook - for fetching flight data
+3. custom hook - for fetching flight data
-3. routing
+4. routing
-4. route protection
+5. route protection
-5. Not-Found page
+6. Not-Found page
-6. Search
+7. Search
-7. Sorting by flight details
+8. Sorting by flight details

 INSTALLATION GUIDE:
 Install Node.js and npm: React requires Node.js and npm to be installed on your machine.